NFDI4Chem/nmrxiv/docs/submission-guides/submission-process.md

 - A project can have multiple samples -  A sample study corresponds to a group of NMR experiments of one sample, e.g. 1H, 13C, APT, COSY HSQC, HMBC, NOESY in Bruker Format or (another study) in another format such as JCAMP-DX / Variant.
 - Each NMR measurement in a sample study is referred to as a dataset, e.g. 1H NMR or COSY (are each a dataset).
 - nmrXiv allows you to upload NMR raw data from any NMR instrument.
 We can currently auto-detect Bruker/Varian/JOEL formats & JCAMP files and will support more raw & processed file formats soon.
 Once you upload your raw or processed NMR data, nmrXiv will auto-generate the samples and datasets for you based on the uploaded folder structure.
+- Once your project is made public you will not be able to edit the information.

 <p align="center">
 <img src="/img/primer.png" width="1000"/>